How to Get Crust on Steak: Popular Methods Explored

 Porterhouse “steak” (left) – Tbone steak (right)

-You also will have a greater “gradient” of done-ness within the meat, which isn’t desirable.
+You also will have a greater “gradient”, which isn’t desirable, as it’s likely raw in the center.

 These “steaks” would more appropriately be called roasts.